Do you know why most companies fail at content marketing?

 We are aware that social media organic reach has declined over the years.
 Many businesses are underestimating the benefits of organic social media marketing.
-If you’ve just started, you may not have enough following to promote your content.
+If you’ve just started, you may not have enough followings to promote your content.
 Start connecting with your existing customers on social media.
 Encourage them to share your content with their friends and family.
 Sometimes you just need to ask them to do it.

 You can also join Facebook groups related to your niche and share your content.
 For example, we used to share our newly published blog posts on a few digital marketing and entrepreneurship related Facebook groups.

 So, we are educating the community while increasing brand reach and awareness.
-In social media platforms like Twitter, you should share your content multiple times.
+On social media platforms like Twitter, you should share your content multiple times.
 Don’t use the same copy for each tweet.
 Make some changes to them and share.
 This will help you reach more people.

 As long the content you’ve created adds value and is relevant to your audience, people will start sharing them with others.

 Most digital marketers use guest posting to build links to the sites their working on.
 Apart from that, guest posting allows you to get a brand in front of your target audience.
 Guest posting is the process of writing an article or blog post for another website relevant to your industry or niche.
 Once your content gets published on that site, it will reach a new group of people who might start following your site or subscribe to your newsletter.